giulianopz/lfcs/domains/7-bonus-miscellanea/dns.md

 - Recursive Query

-> In a recursive query, a DNS client provides a hostname, and the DNS Resolver “must” provide an answer—it responds with either a relevant resource record, or an error message if it can't be found.
+> In a recursive query, a DNS client provides a hostname, and the DNS Resolver "must" provide an answer—it responds with either a relevant resource record, or an error message if it can't be found.
 The resolver starts a recursive query process, starting from the DNS Root Server, until it finds the Authoritative Name Server (for more on Authoritative Name Servers see DNS Server Types below) that holds the IP address and other information for the requested hostname.

 - Iterative Query